top of page

 It covers the basic DBT categories, including emotional regulation, distress tolerance, mindfulness, and interpersonal skills.

 The game provides a fun structure for learning and reviewing DBT skills, and is appropriate for any DBT group.
 The prompts range from the basic to the more in-depth.
-Example questions include:
+Sample questions include:

 • Give an example of using the opposite action skill to cope with an emotion.